-Disneyland Paris has wonderful dining options.
+Where to eat at Disneyland Paris can help you pick the best Disneyland Paris restaurants to eat at during your visit.
+Disneyland Paris has wonderful dining options many with really fun themes.
 From quick service to sit down restaurants the theming is better than any other park

-When we decided to visit Disneyland Paris, it was a whole new planning experience.
+Visitingt Disneyland Paris, was a whole new planning experience.
 I had to research how to use the dining vouchers and what they were good for.
 Research the best restaurants at Disneyland Paris and accept the reality that we would not be able to visit all of them.
 Based on our schedule of 4 days in the park 2 at each park we decided on where and when we would eat.
 Here’s our dining schedule and review of the restaurants we ate at.

 Walt’s is filled with Walt Disney Memorabilia.
 You can walk around and see some awesome things.
 We booked an early reservation and asked for a seat by the window with views of main street.
 The food was good but for the price they were charging I expected better quality.
 The skin on the fish wasn’t very crispy and My husband’s chicken dish was really basic.